Bulma385/demo-repo/Sem.md

 Benchmarks/ Evaluation metrics:
 - (1) "Spider" text-to-SQL dataset (Yu 2018c)(only competetively)
 - (2) WikiTableQuestions (Pasupat and Liang 2015)(new state of art)

-TABBIE:
-- comparison with TaBERT (even with same training data?)
+TABBIE comparison with TaBERT (even with same training data?):
+- table showing comparison (outperforms everywhere but few exceptions)
+- but NOT tested for table-and-text tasks! -> maybe architecture only suited for tested tasks! -> future work

 ## Conclusion & Outlook: